Archive for the 'film' Category

 John-Paul Dunderhead

 “PATIENTS?”
 “PATIENTS?”
 What?
 Huh?
 All the actors in hospital gowns I’ve been sending you?
 “Thank you for your patients?”
 Is English this guys first language?
-I know I seem harsh, but this is someone in a MASTERS program and that is just fucking scary!
+I know I seem harsh, but this is someone in a MASTERS program.

-I am so tempted to go in and do the courtroom monologue from “Nell”.
+I am tempted to go in and do the courtroom monologue from “Nell”.
 The Jodie Foster movie.
 For those of you who missed it, “Nell” is unable to speak properly.
 She makes incomprehensible noises and gestures a lot.
 Should I do it?
-How would they react?

-I will scream, “NOOOAH CRYAAAAH FUUUU NEEELLL! “ while gesticulating wildly and acting spastic.
+I will scream, “NOOOAH CRYAAAAH FUUUU NEEELLL!
+NOOOO CRYAAAH FOOAH NEEEEEL! while gesticulating wildly and acting spastic.
 What if I went on for like 10 minutes and was completely unintelligible?
 Would they keep a straight face?
-Actually, I might be the first person speaking to these guys in their native language.
 I’m sure they will have “patients” with me.

-Oh, oh and here is some dialogue from the scene John-Paul sent me: “Brian had a ruff day yesterday.
+Here is some dialogue from the scene John-Paul sent me: “Brian had a ruff day yesterday.
 He was turned down from another job.”
+Was he BARKING all day?
+How do you get turned down “FROM” a job?
+Maybe the building expels you?

 Should I go tomorrow?
-I can’t decide.
+Depends on whether I am having a ruff day.

 Keep Your Gizzard Neck, Thank You